Morteza1814/ECIC/README.md

 ## Introduction

-Welcome to our repository focused on addressing energy consumption challenges in modern processors, specifically concerning L1 instruction (L1-I) prefetching techniques.
+The main goal of this project is to address energy consumption challenges in modern processors, specifically concerning L1 instruction (L1-I) prefetching techniques.
 Emerging server workloads often involve large instruction working sets, leading to frequent L1-I cache misses.
-These misses significantly impact performance, making the reduction of energy consumption a critical research area.
-Previous studies have primarily concentrated on enhancing performance while minimizing on-chip area overhead.
+To solve this issue, L1-I prefetchers were proposed.
+Previous studies on L1-I prefetching have primarily concentrated on enhancing performance while minimizing on-chip area overhead.
 However, the energy consumption of prefetchers has not been a primary objective in earlier work.

 In this context, our work explores methods to decrease the energy consumption overhead attributed to the use of L1-I prefetchers.
 We identify that a significant portion of this consumption is due to the implicit pressure of the L1-I prefetcher on the cache hierarchy (L1-I and L2) rather than the prefetcher's metadata.
 Our research evaluates four distinct L1-I prefetchers, namely RDIP, FNL-MMA, MANA, and PIF, assessing both their energy consumption and performance.